-Conclusion: Conditions of approval are necessary to ensure that the applicant meets the standards laid out in VLDO 493, Sec.
-528 - Street Trees.
+Conclusion: Staff recommends the following conditions of approval to ensure that the standards laid out in VLDO 493 Section 5.28 - Street Trees are met.

-Condition of Approval: Prior to final plat, the applicant shall submit an overall landscape plan of the entire subdivision showing all required street trees and replacement trees, meeting the standards of VLDO 493, Sec.
-5.28 and VMC 8.10.120.
+Condition of Approval: Prior to public improvement plan approval, the applicant shall submit an overall landscape plan of the entire subdivision depicting species and location of all proposed street trees that comply with the standards of Veneta Land Development Ordinance No. 493, Section 5.28 - Street Trees.
+The selection of species shall be from the City's approved trees list.